 This ‘deal’ gets even bigger in the case of subscription based businesses, as a customer might take a chance with a one-off payment, but will definitely refrain from the possibility of getting billed for a different amount every month/quarter, owing to the ever-changing exchange rates.

-Almost a year ago, SurveyMonkey shared that their business was 55% US-based, and that they were bent on bringing it down to 25%.
+When SurveyMonkey shared that their business was 55% US-based, and that they were bent on bringing it down to 25%.

 Selina Tobaccowala, their former CTO and President who led the global expansion efforts, noted that building internationalization right into the payment systems remained a key building block.
 “Regardless of the payment service providers you use today, you’re going to have to use a different one for other countries.”